locnguyenIT/student-springboot-angular-fullstack-demo/README.md

 Second, go to DemoApplication and Run.
 After the program has finished running.
 Open your browser "http://localhost:8080/api/spring-boot/student"  to see API of backend

-Finally, open terminal at "\src\frontend", then run command "npm install" to install node_modules folder.
+Finally, open terminal at "\src\angular-frontend", then run command "npm install" to install node_modules folder.
 Once done, run command "ng serve" then open "http://localhost:4200" in your browser to see the frontend.

 Run the backend first, then run the frontend later.
 Good luck